 Can I sell scrap gold jewelry for cash at local pawn shops in Quincy, Massachusetts?

-At The Jewelers and Loan Co. of Quincy, we are always happy to take gold jewelry in any condition for cash on the spot.
+At The Jewelers & Coin CO. of Quincy, we are always happy to take gold jewelry in any condition for cash on the spot.
 We are proud to offer premium cash payouts for your antique, neglected, unwanted gold jewelry and more.
 We don’t limit ourselves to gold jewelry either, we proudly accept scrap gold, broken gold, even gold that may be unusable.
 If you have scrap gold, we may be able to make you a cash offer for it.
 Cash for Gold is a great way to turn your unused gold items into fast cash you can use.
 In addition to our Cash for Gold services, we also offer custom jewelry design, pawn loans, diamond engagement rings, and pawning of loose or broken diamonds, sterling silver flatware, sterling silver jewelry, silver and gold coins, luxury Rolex watches, old antique currency, paper currency, and even old-tired houses we can purchase!

 We’re also able to help identify the karat purity of your scrap gold items.
 Once we are able to determine the weight and karat purity of your items, we will cross-check the current spot gold price to give you an instant, no-obligation cash offer.